dspace-group/veos-cosim-client/doc/api-reference/function-pointers/function-pointers.md

 > [DsVeosCoSim_LinMessageContainerReceivedCallback](DsVeosCoSim_LinMessageContainerReceivedCallback.md)

-Called when a new LIN message is received from the VEOS CoSim server.
+Called when a new LIN message container is received from the VEOS CoSim server.

 > [DsVeosCoSim_LinMessageReceivedCallback](DsVeosCoSim_LinMessageReceivedCallback.md)